BarnTheKnee/Mad-Island-Uncensor/README.md

 Uncensor Mad Island with a single click.
 <img width="573" height="290" alt="WindowsTerminal_krzpOAAAbW" src="https://github.com/user-attachments/assets/5d4479c0-edda-4168-a876-6480d97c208f" />

 ## How to Use
-1. Download and extract the latest [release](https://github.com/BarnTheKnee/Mad-Island-Uncensor/releases).
-2. Move the executable to the main game folder.
+1. Download and extract the latest [release](https://github.com/BarnTheKnee/Mad-Island-Uncensor/releases) in the game's main folder.
-3. Run the executable.
+2. Run the executable.
-4. You can delete the executable once it's finished.

 ## What the patch does
 * Creates an empty file in "Mad Island_Data\StreamingAssets\XML\none.bat".